 Whether you’re someone who wants to wind down at night with a short story, fill the empty moments with poetry, or allow yourself to get swept into a novel that illuminates the past and delves deep into our present cultural realities, you’re sure to find something from Erin Bartels that challenges, inspires, and entertains.

-As Elizabeth searches out the answers to these mysteries, the stories of two women who lived in this very house, separated from one another by a tumultuous century of history, emerge as testaments to true love, resilience, and courage in the face of war, persecution, racism, and misunderstanding.
-And when Elizabeth finds herself witness to a racially motivated attack, she finds that the past is never as past as we might like to think.
+At her great aunt’s 150-year-old farmhouse, Elizabeth encounters a bevy of mysterious items, locked doors, and even hidden graves.
+As she searches for answers, the remarkable stories of two women who lived in this very house emerge as testaments to love, resilience, and courage in the face of war, racism, and misunderstanding.
+And as Elizabeth soon discovers, the past is never as past as we might like to think.

-From the explosive streets of 1960s Detroit to the Underground Railroad in rural 1860s Michigan, readers take an emotional journey through time to uncover the past, confront the seeds of hatred, and discover where love goes to hide.
+Debut novelist Erin Bartels takes readers on an emotional journey through time—from the volatile streets of 1960s Detroit to the Underground Railroad in rural 1860s Michigan—to uncover the past, confront the seeds of hatred, and discover where love goes to hide.

 I Hold the Wind (working title) COMING NOVEMBER 2019 from REVELL BOOKS